2020 Calendar of events

 Members and their guests are invited to Sunday, 29 June 2014 Speakers:The John Laffin Memorial Lecture.
 Jim Munro: The Road to the Great War.
 Richard Wright: Not by DNA alone: the role of archaeology and anthropology at the Pheasant Wood … Continue reading

-[Biographies and photos courtesy http://www.gg.gov.au/gg-bio-cosgrove ] His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd), Governor-General of the Commonwealth of Australia, has accepted our invitation and agreed to become FFFAIF Patron-in-Chief, succeeding the Honourable Dame Quentin Bryce AD CVO.
-Thank … Continue reading
+[Biographies and photos courtesy http://www.gg.gov.au/gg-bio-cosgrove ] General the Honourable Sir Peter Cosgrove AK CVO MC (Retd), retired from the role of Governor-General of the Commonwealth of Australia in July 2019 and stepped down as FFFAIF Patron-in-Chief, a role he held from 2014 … Continue reading

 On 26 May 2014 the Assistant Minister for Defence, The Hon Stuart Robert MP, announced the names of a further 20 previously unidentified Australian soldiers who died at the Battle of Fromelles in 1916.
 2560 Sgt David Samuel Anderson was amongst … Continue reading